orthanc-mirrors/orthanc-book/Sphinx/source/plugins/mysql.rst

 For general information, check out the `official homepage of the plugins <https://www.orthanc-server.com/static.php?page=mysql>`__.

+For information about scalability, make sure to read the section about :ref:`multiple writers in large-scale deployments <multiple-writers>`.

 **Warning:** According to `this thread on our discussion group
 <https://groups.google.com/d/msg/orthanc-users/yV3LSTh_TjI/Fb4ShaYMBAAJ>`__,
 the MySQL/MariaDB plugins require MySQL 8.x if running on Microsoft